muldjord/boris/README.md

 ## Release notes

+#### Version 1.7.0 (13th January 2016):
+* Added hygiene stat
+* Added shower behaviour and "complain" behaviour for when hygiene is low

 #### Version 1.6.8 (12th January 2016):
 * Boris now greets other Borises
 * Added teleport behaviour (but no sound on it yet)